Fundraising

 4. Room at the church / school / facility to hold tutoring

-Organize a tutoring program for elementary students,espcially ones who go home every day to empty houses.
-Hold the tutoringsessions at school or at the curch.
-Have members of you Pathfinder clubhelp the kids with their homework.
-Invite church members to donate moneyon behalf of the tutoring program. --from The ABZs of Adventist Youth Ministry
+Organize a tutoring program for elementary students, especially ones who go home every day to empty houses.
+Hold the tutoring sessions at school or at the church.
+Have members of your Pathfinder club help the kids with their homework.
+Invite church members to donate money on behalf of the tutoring program (from The ABZs of Adventist Youth Ministry).

 Large time commitment